swavafup/smartbookai/README.md

  <p>You have the right to know if we are processing your personal information and can request a copy of your information.
 You can also request corrections, deletion, or express objections to certain uses of your data.</p>

  <h2>Metadata Policy</h2>
  <p>We may collect and process metadata associated with your use of our services.
 This metadata may include, but is not limited to, device information, IP addresses.
-We use this metadata for analytical purposes, to enhance user experience, and for compliance purposes outlined in this Privacy Statement.</p>
+We use this metadata for enhance user experience.</p>

  <h2>Contacting Us</h2>
  <p>If you have questions or complaints, please contact us through the methods provided in the "CONTACTING US" section.</p>